• Skip to primary navigation

 Almondvale Stadium History

-Almondvale Stadium might not be one of the most famous names in football, but when you find out that it is also known as the Tony Macaroni Arena then it might make a bit more sense.
+Almondvale Stadium might not be one of the most famous names in football, but when you find out that it was also known as the Tony Macaroni Arena for a long time it might make a bit more sense.
 If that still doesn’t sound right, you could have heard of it as ‘the Spaghettihad’, a playful spin on Manchester City’s home stadium.
-It has been Livingston’s home since 1995 when the club moved to its new location, boasting a capacity of 9,512.
+It has been Livingston’s home since 1995 when the club moved to its new location, boasting a capacity of 9,000+.

 Future Developments